LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 When you register for CAS, you also get access to LSAC’s Letter of Recommendation (LOR) service.
 LSAC takes charge of sending your reference letters to every one of the schools you’re applying to, meaning your recommenders only need to upload them once.
 If you have certain recommenders for certain schools, you can control which letters go to which programs in your LSAC dashboard.

 To get started, log in to your LSAC account and select “Manage Letter of Recommendation” at the top of the page.
 In the “My Recommenders” section, you’ll be able to add your references’ names and contact information.
-The “My LOR Assignments” section is for managing which letters go to which schools.
-To officially send the letter requests to your recommenders, you’ll select “Submit Request” after you’ve filled out their info.

-When considering potential recommenders, make sure to take into account your target schools’ individual requirements and recommendations.
-For example, the University of Chicago states that it requires two letters but will accept up to four.
-The admissions team will start reviewing the application once two have been submitted unless the applicant tells them to wait until more are received.
 Most schools accept the CAS LOR service but not all require it.
 UChicago does require that potential JD candidates use the CAS LOR service.
 While it doesn’t have specific requirements for who the recommenders are, it does highly recommend that one comes from an academic reference like a professor, teacher’s assistant, advisor, etc. These are just a few of the things to pay attention to when reviewing specific programs’ application requirements.

-Law School Resume Template + Example
+Harvard Law School — Resume Template & Example

 How Much Do Law School Applications Cost?

-There are a few different fees required to submit your law school applications.
+There are a few different fees required to submit your applications.
 You’ll need to pay a subscription fee to LSAC, an additional CAS fee for every school you’re applying to, as well as a separate fee directly to the school.
 The LSAC charges include a summarization of your transcripts, the creation of your CAS report, processing for the letters of recommendation, and general application processing.

 CAS Fee Waiver

-In recent years, LSAC has adjusted its fee waivers in an attempt to make law school applications more accessible for a greater number of applicants, from every socioeconomic background.
 The waiver system is two-tiered in order to recognize different levels of financial need.
 Depending on eligibility, this waiver can cover the subscription fee as well as up to six CAS reports.

 Eligible applicants can apply for fee waivers through their LSAC account.
 In the “Credentials & CAS” section, select “Apply for a Fee Waiver” at the top of the page, and then choose either the US or Canada waiver application.
 Don’t start the application until you have all the required supporting documents.
 Once it’s been completed, the LSAC application will be placed on pause until the waiver is either approved or denied.